jxnblk/blog/src/pages/blog/interoperability.md

 The real tragedy here in the divergent naming conventions is that if you've started building an application with Basscss, but then want to upgrade to something more fully-featured like Tachyons, you'll have to do a lot of manual work to migrate.
-Essentially, HTML templates written with either of these libraries isn't as portable as if we'd used a standard syntax, for example inline styles.
+Essentially, HTML templates written with either of these libraries aren't as portable as if we'd used a standard syntax, for example inline styles.
 Today's tools would make this a lot easier, using type checking, unit tests, and perhaps even AST parsing, but it would still create a barrier.

 The **interoperability** between these two libraries suffered because